romulocampelo/btc-opmul/README.md

 This work demonstrates:

-- how to design safe arithmetic semantics for consensus-critical software,
+- how to design safe arithmetic semantics for consensus-critical systems,
-- how disabled opcodes can be reintroduced responsibly in controlled environments,
+- how to reintroduce disabled opcodes responsibly in controlled environments,
-- how to construct multi-layer testing pipelines in Bitcoin Core,
+- how multi-layer testing pipelines can be constructed in Bitcoin Core,
-- how overflow-sensitive arithmetic can be analyzed in decentralized systems.
+- how overflow-sensitive arithmetic can be validated rigorously in decentralized systems.

-The methodology follows established practices in secure systems engineering and reproducible research.
+The methodology aligns with best practices in reproducible research and secure systems engineering.